Guide to Madlitics Fields

 Default value: [channel]

-Captures the source of the traffic, identifying the specific platform, publisher, or partner that sent the visitor to your site.
+Captures the source of the traffic, identifying the specific platform, publisher, or partner that sent the visitor to your site; for paid traffic, this field records the utm_source, for organic traffic the platform, for referrals the referring domain, and for direct traffic no value is captured.

 Field label: segment1